piedoom/doomy.org/content/2026-08-31-no-more-ai/index.md

 ## The damage

 Let's run some unscientific numbers to illustrate why I'm checked out: let's go through the latest posts in `#showcase` and see how many are AI-generated.
-This is my blog, so I'm absolutely witch-hunting and checking each repo when source is available [^3].
+This is my blog, so I'm absolutely wasting my time and checking each repo when source is available [^3].
 Out of the past 30 showcase submissions, around 10 can be confirmed as AI generated.
 If source was unavailable, I erred on the side of "No AI".
 That's a 1 in 3 chance of being exposed to content I actively hate.
 Those numbers might be even worse than some social media platforms.

 I don't want to see AI art.
 Artists don't want to see AI art.
 The forces that drove artists off of platforms pushing AI like DeviantArt and ArtStation remain consistent all the way down to small Discord communities.
 Creative communities die when AI pushers are allowed to take the same stage.
 Protect yours.